robinweser/react-look/.github/CONTRIBUTING.md

 ## Sending Pull Requests
 If you are creating a pull request, try to use commit messages that are self-explanatory.
 Be sure to meet all guide-lines from above.
 If you're pushing a Work in Progress, please flag it and optionally add a description if something needs to be discussed.

+#### Failing Travis CI build
+If you encounter a failing Travis CI build do not get worried.
+As long as your tests passed before sending the PR this is most likely an issue with CodeClimate which somehow is only able to run successfully if I myself do commits.<br>
+If this is the only error your PR is fine and open to be merged.